 Intestinal strictures may be composed of a combination of scar tissue (fibrosis) and tissue that is inflamed and, therefore, swollen.
 A logical and sometimes effective treatment for these strictures, therefore, is medication to decrease the inflammation.
 Some medications for IBD, such as infliximab, however, may make some strictures worse.
 The reason is that these medications may actually promote the formation of scar tissue during the healing process.
 If the stricture is predominantly scar tissue and is only causing a mild narrowing, symptoms may be controlled simply by changes in the diet.
 For example, the patient should avoid high fiber foods, such as raw carrots, celery, beans, seeds, nuts, fiber, bran, and dried fruit.

 If the stricture is more severe and can be reached and examined with an endoscope, it may be treated by stretching (dilation) during the endoscopy.
 In this procedure, special instruments are used through the endoscope to stretch open the stricture, usually with a balloon thatis passed through an endoscope.
-Once the balloon traverses the stricture, it is inflated and the force of the balloon dilates the stricture to a bigger size.
+Once the balloon traverses the stricture, it is inflated and the force of the balloon dilates the stricture to a bigger size, thus opening the lumen to make it wider.
 If that doesn't work, some patients will require surgery.
 Typically, this procedure does not produce long-lasting results.

 Viewers share their comments